Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Introduction

 Recent advances in large language models (LLMs) have shifted attention from training-time compute \citep{kaplan2020scalinglawsneurallanguage, hoffmann2022training, chowdhery2022palmscalinglanguagemodeling} to test-time compute \citep{wei2023chainofthoughtpromptingelicitsreasoning, yao2023treethoughtsdeliberateproblem, madaan2023self, agarwal2024manyshotincontextlearning, muennighoff2025s1simpletesttimescaling} as a means of improving model performance.
 Test-time scaling methods such as Best-of-$N$ sampling \citep{brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute} and consistency checking \citep{wang2022self} enhance output quality by generating multiple responses and selecting the most promising one.
 This selection process can be strengthened using high-quality reward oracles \citep{cobbe2021trainingverifierssolvemath, uesato2022solving, lightman2023letsverifystepstep, zhang2025lessons}.
 These methods have achieved strong empirical gains without additional model training.
 For instance, as noted in OpenAI’s o1 release report \citep{openai2024learning}, repeated sampling with 64 generations improves accuracy on the 2024 AIME competition math dataset from 74.4\% to 83.3\%---a nearly 9\% gain without any model updates. \looseness=-1

-Despite these advances, existing test-time scaling techniques typically allocate compute \emph{uniformly across all queries} \citep{brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute}, overlooking the inherent variability in query difficulty.
-This one-size-fits-all approach is inefficient: simple arithmetic problems are treated the same as multi-step reasoning tasks, leading to wasted compute on easy queries and underutilized budget on hard ones.
-Ideally, one should allocate \emph{just enough compute} to resolve easy queries confidently, and \emph{reallocate the remaining budget} to more difficult queries to increase the chances of success.
+Despite recent advances, most test-time scaling techniques still allocate compute \emph{uniformly across all queries} \citep{brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute}, ignoring the inherent variability in query difficulty.
+This one-size-fits-all strategy is inefficient: simple arithmetic questions receive the same compute as multi-step reasoning tasks, leading to wasted resources on easy queries and insufficient budget on hard ones.
+Ideally, one should allocate \emph{just enough compute} to confidently solve easy queries and \emph{reallocate the remaining budget} to harder ones.
+While recent work has begun exploring adaptive test-time strategies, existing methods either (1) focus on compute allocation \emph{within a single query} \citep{sun2024fast, manvi2024adaptiveinferencetimecomputellms, tan2025adaptiverectificationsamplingtesttime}, or (2) rely on \emph{two-stage procedures} \citep{damani2024learning, wang2025makepennycountdifficultyadaptive} that require training an auxiliary model (or pre-compute allocation) in the first stage to guide later allocation decisions.

-In this work, we introduce a new perspective: \emph{strategic scaling of test-time compute}, which we instantiate as the adaptive allocation of compute across a set of queries based on their difficulty.
-We formulate this problem as a novel pure-exploration-style bandit learning problem \citep{bubeck2009pure, jamieson2014best, locatelli2016optimalalgorithmthresholdingbandit, zhu2020robust}, where each query is treated as an \emph{action}, and compute is sequentially allocated to \emph{maximize the fraction of queries that receive one high-quality response under a fixed compute budget.} Our adaptive algorithms estimate query difficulty on the fly and prioritize allocating compute to instances that are more likely to benefit from additional compute.
-As a result, our method achieves up to an 11.10\% absolute improvement (15.04\% relative) on the MATH-500 dataset \citep{lightman2023letsverifystepstep, hendrycksmath2021}, and up to a 7.41\% absolute improvement (14.40\% relative) on LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree}, all under the \emph{same compute budget} as the standard uniform Best-of-$N$ baseline. \cref{fig:illustration} provides a comparison between our method and the uniform allocation baseline.
+In this work, we introduce a new perspective---\emph{strategic scaling of test-time compute}---in which compute is adaptively allocated \emph{across} a set of queries based on their estimated difficulty.
+We formulate test time compute allocation as a \emph{fully adaptive} pure-exploration-style bandit learning problem \citep{bubeck2009pure, jamieson2014best, locatelli2016optimalalgorithmthresholdingbandit, zhu2020robust}, treating each query as an action and allocating compute sequentially to \emph{maximize the number of queries answered correctly within a fixed budget}.
+Our adaptive algorithms estimate query difficulty on the fly and prioritize compute for those most likely to benefit from additional inference.
+Empirically, our method achieves up to 11.10\% absolute (15.04\% relative) improvement on the MATH-500 dataset \citep{lightman2023letsverifystepstep, hendrycksmath2021}, 10.82\% absolute (14.44\% relative) on AIME25 \citep{aime2025}, and 11.23\% absolute (15.29\% relative) on LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree}—all under the same compute budget as baselines. \cref{fig:illustration} provides a high-level comparison between our method and various baselines.